bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-animation.md

   }
 ```

-Finnally if we combine the power of the sin() function with the power of the cos() function we can achieve circular movements with even amounts.
+Finally, by combining the sin() function with the cos() function we can achieve circular movements when using even amounts.
 With uneven amounts we can achieve beautiful elliptical forms and shapes.
-Circles are the most perfect form in nature, so here we are touching something ... divine.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/SJteE6JFQ)